kironimmanuel/express-nodejs-setup/README.md

 2. Open a terminal or command prompt and navigate to the directory where the script is located.

-3. Run the script using the following command: `start setup_server.bat`
+3. Run the script using the following command: `start setup.bat`

 \*The script will check if Node.js is installed, install it if necessary, and then proceed to create a new Node.js project.